Highlights

 Where to Watch Abstronic (1952)

-Want to behold the glory that is 'Abstronic' in the comfort of your own home?
-Discovering a streaming service to buy, rent, download, or watch the Ted Nemeth-directed movie via subscription can be a challenge, so we here at Moviefone want to do the work for you.
+Set to enjoy 'Abstronic' on your favorite screen?
+Finding a streaming service to buy, rent, download, or watch the Ted Nemeth-directed movie via subscription can be challenging, so we here at Moviefone want to do right by you.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Abstronic' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Abstronic' right now, here are some particulars about the Ted Nemeth Studio animation flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Abstronic' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Abstronic' right now, here are some specifics about the Ted Nemeth Studio animation flick.

-Want to know what the movie's about?
+Want the short version of the plot?
 Here's the plot: "A pioneer of visual music and electronic art, Mary Ellen Bute produced over a dozen short abstract animations between the 1930s and the 1950s.
 Set to classical music by the likes of Bach, Saint-Saëns, and Shoshtakovich, and replete with rapidly mutating geometries, Bute’s filmmaking is at once formally rigorous and energetically high-spirited, like a marriage of high modernism and Merrie Melodies.
 In the late 1940s, Lewis Jacobs observed that Bute’s films were “composed upon mathematical formulae depicting in ever-changing lights and shadows, growing lines and forms, deepening colors and tones, the tumbling, racing impressions evoked by the musical accompaniment.”
 Bute herself wrote that she sought to “bring to the eyes a combination of visual forms unfolding along with the thematic development and rhythmic cadences of music.”" .

 'Abstronic' Release Dates